aras-p/aras-p.hugo/content/blog/2024/02-blender-vse.md

 tags: ['blender', 'code', 'performance']
 ---

-Two months ago I started to contribute a bit of code to Blender's Video Sequence Editor (VSE).
+A bit over two months ago I started to contribute a bit of code to Blender's Video Sequence Editor (VSE).
 Did you know that Blender has a suite of video editing tools?
 Yeah, me neither :) Even the [feature page](https://www.blender.org/features/video-editing/) for it on the website looks... a bit empty lol.